Medi-Cal Programs to Help You Stay in Your Own Home or Leave a Nursing Home

 How Can I Get Community Based Mental Health Services?

 Your primary care physician or other physical health care provider can provide mental health services to you if you both agree.
 In addition, “specialty mental health services” are services that are provided by mental health specialists, such as psychiatrists, psychologists, licensed clinical social workers (LCSWs), licensed marriage and family therapists (MFTs), psychiatric technicians, or peer support providers.
 Specialty mental health services are provided to Medi-Cal beneficiaries through Medi-Cal Mental Health Plans (MHPs).
 All of the MHPs are part of county mental health or behavioral health departments.
 The MHP can provide services through its own employees, or through contract providers.
-For more information about specialty mental health services, see DRC’s publication at: click here for the publication titled "Getting Medi-Cal Outpatient Specialty Mental Health Services".
+For more information about specialty mental health services, see DRC’s publication at: https://www.disabilityrightsca.org/publications/medi-cal-mental-health-entitlement

 What if I Have a Medi-Cal Share of Cost that Makes Home Care Too Expensive?

 If you are eligible for Medi-Cal but you have a Share of Cost (SOC), you can use that share of cost to pay for home and community based services, including personal care services, that you need to move home or remain at home.
-The California Department of Health Care Services (DHCS) has issued guidance about this as All County Welfare Director’s Letter 15-02, available at: click here for that letter.
-For more information, see DRC’s publication on this topic at: click for the PDF publication titled "How Can I Use My Share of Cost to Get More Services I need?".
+The California Department of Health Care Services (DHCS) has issued guidance about this as All County Welfare Director’s Letter 15-02, available at http://www.dhcs.ca.gov/services/medi-cal/eligibility/Documents/ACWDL/2015/15-02.pdf

 If I Am Married and Disabled, How Can I Get Medi-Cal Services At Home and Not Just in Nursing Facility?

 Until recently, Medicaid law has used more generous income rules for Medicaid eligibility for married couples when one spouse becomes disabled and goes to a nursing facility.
 This is intended to prevent the community spouse from becoming impoverished in order to pay for care for the disabled spouse.
 These rules also applied when the disabled spouse is on a HCBS Waiver.
-The Affordable Care Act extended these “spousal impoverishment” rules to couples in which one spouse meets nursing facility level of care but is (and wants to) remain in the community.
-Applying these rules enables married individuals to receive community-based Medi-Cal services like IHSS, CBAS, etc. Even though this has been required under federal law since January 1, 2014, the state just issued a letter implementing the law.
-There are many details to be worked out, but this is definitely a step in the right direction.
-The letter is here: click for DHCS' All County Welfare Director's Letter 17-25.
+The Affordable Care Act expanded these “spousal impoverishment” rules to couples in which one spouse meets nursing facility level of care but is (and wants to) remain in the community.
+Applying these rules enables married individuals to receive community based Medi-Cal services like IHSS, CBAS, etc. The letter is here: https://www.dhcs.ca.gov/services/medi-cal/eligibility/Documents/ACWDL/2018/18-19.pdf

 We want to hear from you!
 Please complete the following survey about our publications and let us know how we are doing!
 [Take the Survey]